Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

 **Programmers are the first workers that control the [means of production](https://en.wikipedia.org/wiki/Means_of_production)**.
-It's solidly attached on their neck and it cannot be removed without destroing the Capital.
+They are solidly attached on their neck and it cannot be removed without destroying the Capital.

 If you are a programmer, think about it.
 It's not your IDE that writes program.
 It's not your desk.
 It's not your manager.
 They are just tools that "facilitate" what you do.
 They are useful, but secondary.
 And yet, who decides what you do?

 Now consider what you could do for this world
 [instead of maximizing shareholders' value](https://puri.sm/posts/the-future-of-computing-and-why-you-should-care/).